Research Project

 • Targeted observation campaigns have provided valuable data and knowledge on low-level clouds and aerosol composition that cannot be derived from satellite observations.

-• This work has led to improvements in the representation of ice formation processes for generating clouds in the NZESM which has reduced biases in the model, as well as the development of innovative machine learning techniques to identify cloud types and their properties.
+• This work led to improvements in the representation of ice formation processes for generating clouds in the NZESM which has reduced biases in the model, as well as the development of innovative machine learning techniques to identify cloud types and their properties.

-• More broadly, analysis of CMIP6 models simulations against observational and satellite datasets has exposed compensating errors in the modelled composition of cloud cover over the Southern Ocean and New Zealand, which are known to have large impacts on the accuracy of projections.
+• More broadly, analysis of CMIP6 models simulations against observational and satellite datasets exposed compensating errors in the modelled composition of cloud cover over the Southern Ocean and New Zealand, which are known to have large impacts on the accuracy of projections.

 How this research is being used: